mfarmani95/FOSS_Weekly/docs/index.md

-#  Documentation

-🟢 "Objectives of the project"
+#  🟢 Objectives of the project"

     *  Implemeting new parametrization of Noah-MP and measuring its effectiveness in representing soil moisture
     *  Analysis of the new parametrization effects on soil moisture memory